 The primary focuses are to support the local game-store and conventions in the form of offering communication, customized content, and logistics.

-Acting President – Mark Merida
+President – Mark Merida

 Mark Merida is has been playing Dungeons & Dragons since 1987 with the “Red Box” and has played every iteration of D&D except 4th edition.
 He has been Dungeon Mastering since that time as well including Cthulhu and many 1st edition clones like Astonishing Swordsmen and Sorcerers of Hyperborea by Jeffrey Talanian.
 Currently Mark is one of the founders, Directors, and the Acting President of “The Role Initiative, Inc.” which has the taken their mission to be “…to raise awareness and funds to support worth charity organizations through the coordination and facilitation of all forms of organized tabletop roleplaying games.”
 An IT Manager by day, he and his wife live in New Hampshire and enjoy camping, hiking, and playing Tennis.

-Convention Coordinator – Deb Berlin
+Vice President – Deb Berlin

 Deb Berlin has been playing D&D for several years, and loves Adventurers League more than many things.
 She doesn’t run any RPGs (yet) but will likely be dungeon master for a Dungeons & Dragons elective at the school where she works this year, and she is excited to teach 5e to a new generation.
 Deb serves as the Convention Coordinator and Vice President for The Role Initiative, channeling her love for all things related to organization into this organization and the wonderful tabletop community.
 When not working at conventions, Deb is a middle school science teacher.
 Deb lives in Massachusetts, and spends her free moments planning travels, hiking, camping, and reading.